sssleverlily/sssleverlily/README.md

 My name is Lily, chinese name is Yujie Zeng.

-I'm a software engineer.
+I'm a doctoral student also a software engineer.
 Thank you for following me.

-🔭 I’m currently working on counting stars...
+🔭 I’m currently working on complex networks...

 💬 You can ask me any questions.

-🏠 I am currently in Chengdu, Sichuan, China.
+🏠 I am currently in London, UK.

 📫 How to reach me:sssleverlily@gmail.com